trailofbits/binrec-tob/docs/manual/manual.md

  5. Hardening |TODO|
  6. (Re-)Optimization |TODO|

 Known Limitations
 -----------------

- - Non-deterministic binaries may lift successfully but will not operate exactly the same as the original binary because all code paths wouldn't have been recored during execution.
+- Non-deterministic binaries may lift successfully but will not operate exactly the same as the original binary because all code paths wouldn't have been recorded during execution.
 - All lifted floating point operations are done using 64-bit `double` values, which may reduce the precision for some operations.

 Appendix A: Some Useful BinRec Commands
 --------------------------------------------------

 - `just` (no command): List BinRec commands and a short description of their behavior
 - `just run-all-tests`: Runs BinRec's component- and system-level tests.
 Useful if you suspect your installation has gone bad.
 - `just describe <project>`: Prints all information about a given project.

 Appendix B: BinRec Campaign File Format
 --------------------------------------------------